CS171/2016-cs171-website/project.md

 We strongly advise you to include many figures in your process book, including photos of your sketches of potential designs, screen shots from different visualization tools you explored, inspirations of visualizations you found online, etc. Several images illustrating changes in your design or focus over time will be far more informative than text describing those changes.
 Instead, use text to describe the rationale behind the evolution of your project.

-Your process book should include the following topics.
+The final chapter in your process book should address the following topics.
 Depending on your project type the amount of discussion you devote to each of them will vary:

 * Overview and Motivation: Provide an overview of the project goals and the motivation for it.
 Consider that this will be read by people who did not see your project proposal.
 * Related Work: Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.